Click here for printable pdf

 The National Plant Board

-The National Plant Board is an organization composed of state plant regulatory officials working to help protect agriculture, the environment, and the nations economic well being from the harm that serious plant pests could cause.
-Our work is accomplished in collaboration with our members: a regional plant board system composed of the Central, Eastern, Southern, and Western Plant Boards; federal and state agencies; industry organizations; and the public.
-The National Plant Board is an affiliate of, and works in concert with, the National Association of State Departments of Agriculture.
+The National Plant Board is an organization composed of state plant regulatory officials working to help protect agriculture, and the environment from the harm that serious plant pests could cause.
+The work of the NPB is accomplished in collaboration with NPB members: a regional plant board system composed of the Central, Eastern, Southern, and Western Plant Boards, federal and state agencies, and industry organizations.

-Provide leadership in developing and implementing sciencebased regulatory policies and plant health programs, enable trade, and protect the agricultural and natural resources of the United States.
+Provide leadership in developing and implementing science-based regulatory policies and plant health programs, enable safeguarded trade, and protect the agricultural and natural resources of the United States.

-Goal 1: Provide a national forum to identify plant pest regulatory issues, solicit input, share information, and provide solutions through policies, harmonization of state regulations and quarantines, position papers, and outreach activities.
+Goal 1: Provide a national forum to identify or respond to plant pest regulatory issues, solicit input, share information, and develop solutions.

-Short term: To organize conference calls, conduct on-line polls, National Plant Board (NPB) website forum threads, or other means to collect input from NPB members regionally and nationally on what they see are the most pressing issues with regard to plant pests, regulations, imports/exports and quarantines.
+Short term: Collect input from NPB members regionally and nationally on what they see as the most pressing plant pest, regulations, imports/exports and quarantine issues.

-Goal 2: Build partnerships and promote effective communication and collaboration between the membership of the NPB and:
+Goal 2: Build partnerships and promote effective communication and collaboration between the NPB and: